Allied Healthcare Careers Program

 California Student Aid Commission: In addition to administering Cal Grants, the California Student Aid Commission works to make postsecondary education accessible to California students.
 To accomplish its mission, CSAC publishes several brochures and FAQs and organizes links to information on California colleges and universities on its website.

-California Dream Act: The California Dream Act allows certain students who meet the requirements below to apply for and receive state financial aid at California public and private colleges and private scholarships administered by California public colleges.
+California Dream Act: The California Dream Act allows students who meet the requirements below to apply for and receive state financial aid at California public and private colleges and private scholarships administered by California public colleges.

 I Can Afford College: The 'I Can Afford College' website provides a wealth of financial aid resources for students attending community college.
 The site contains information on the Federal Pell Grant, Board of Governor's Fee Waiver and other types of aid.